 Line 1 - Enter the total number of Mcfs imported by and delivered to a transportation customer in New York State for use in New York State.
 An Mcf is one thousand cubic feet of gas.
-Complete Schedule C on page 3, and enter the total on this line.
+Complete Schedule C on page 3 and enter the total on this line.
 Include Mcfs imported by and delivered to transportation customers for which you received a properly completed exemption certificate or direct pay permit.

-Line 2 - Enter the total number of Mcfs imported and delivered to transportation customers in New York State that have provided the utility with a valid Form AU-260, Direct Pay Permit.
+Line 2 - Enter the total number of Mcfs imported and delivered to transportation customers in New York State that have provided the utility with a valid Form AU-260.

-Line 3 - Enter the total number of Mcfs delivered to transportation customers in New York State that have provided the utility with a properly completed exemption certificate, Form TP-136, Certification of the Sale and Purchase of Natural Gas Services.
+Line 3 - Enter the total number of Mcfs delivered to transportation customers in New York State that have provided the utility with a properly completed exemption certificate, Form TP-136.

 Line 4 - Enter the number of Mcfs of gas service delivered for use to generate electricity for sale.
-This exemption does not include gas service sold to a co-generation facility (as defined in the Public Service Law section 2.2) or a qualified facility that is a co-generation facility (as defined by the Public Utility Regulatory Policies Act of 1978 section 201) and used to generate electricity for sale directly to a public utility which is subject to the jurisdiction of the PSC as to rates.
-If you qualify as a co-generation facility, see Schedule B, Part II to compute your exemption.
+This exemption does not include gas service sold to a co-generation facility (as defined in the Public Service

+Law section 2.2) or a qualified facility that is a co-generation facility (as defined by the Public Utility Regulatory Policies Act of 1978 section 201) and used to generate electricity for sale directly to a public utility that is subject to the jurisdiction of the PSC as to rates.
+If you qualify as a co-generation facility, see Schedule B, Part II, to compute your exemption.

 Line 7 - The annual average gas price used to compute the tax required to be collected is set by law.
 It is the preceding year's annual average of the national average natural gas price per Mcf as published by the U.S. Department of Energy.
-For the period December 1, 2003, through February 29, 2004, the applicable annual average gas price is \$2.87.
+For the period December 1, 2004, through December 31, 2004, the applicable annual average gas price is \$4.98.

-Line 9 - The tax rate for the period December 1, 2003, through December 31, 2003, is .85%, The tax rate decreases to .4% for the period January 1, 2004, through February 29, 2004.
+Line 9 - The tax rate for the period December 1, 2004, through December 31, 2004, is .4% (.004).

-Line 12 - Section 189-a imposes an MTA surcharge of 17% on the tax due on gas service imported into New York State for use in the Metropolitan Commuter Transportation District (MCTD).
-Complete Schedule A, Part II to compute your MTA surcharge, and enter the amount from line 31.
+Line 12 - Section 189-a imposes an MTA surcharge of 17% (.17) on the tax due on gas service imported into New York State for use in the Metropolitan Commuter Transportation District (MCTD).
+Complete Schedule A, Part II, to compute your MTA surcharge, and enter the amount from line 30.